Breeding behaviour of birds: Reproductive strategies

 About 90% of birds are monogamous within a breeding season, maintaining pair bonds during breeding and often raising subsequent broods together.
 Some species, like white storks and mute swans, form lifelong pairs.
 However, white storks are more attached to their nest than their partner.
 Males arrive days earlier to repair the nest, and if the female does not return from Africa, another female may take her place, forming a new pair.

 Polygamous birds, such as galliformes, have multiple partners.
 Males aim to mate with as many females as possible in a season.
 Some monogamous birds engage in extra-pair copulations while maintaining their primary partner, known as social monogamy.

 Other strategies exist, such as promiscuity in the aquatic warbler, where multiple males and females mate interchangeably, resulting in clutches with offspring from up to five males.

 Male common blackbirds may collectively force copulation on females.
-Male mallards, despite being monogamous, engage in similar behavior, sometimes leading to the female's drowning.
+Male mallards, despite being monogamous, engage in similar behaviour, sometimes leading to the female being drowned.
 This can result in interspecies hybrids, even outside the genus Anas.

 Female mimicry

-In ruffs, a unique form of female mimicry occurs, with some males, called faeders, resembling females.
-While typical males are larger and more colorful due to strong sexual dimorphism, faeders are only slightly larger than females, adopting female-like plumage during the breeding season but possessing testicles 2.5 times larger than those of typical males.
-Faeders, comprising 1% of the population, form a cooperative relationship with dominant males.
+In the ruff, a unique form of female mimicry occurs, with some males, called faeders, resembling females.
+While typical males are larger and more brightly coloured with strong sexual dimorphism, faeders are only slightly larger than females, adopt female-like plumage during the breeding season, but possess testicles 2.5 times larger than those of typical males.
+Faeders, comprising around 1% of the population, form a cooperative relationship with dominant males.
 Copulations involve various combinations, including dominant males mating with faeders or females, and faeders mating with other males or females.
-Initially thought to represent an ancestral behavior where males resembled females for shared parental care (faeder meaning "father" in Old English), current evidence suggests faeders exploit opportunities to fertilize females paired with other males.
+Initially thought to represent an ancestral behaviour where males resembled females for shared parental care (faeder meaning "father" in Old English), current evidence suggests faeders exploit opportunities to fertilise females paired with other males.

 Mate identification

 Mate identification in many birds involves imprinting.
 Newly hatched chicks instinctively focus on a large, moving object, which becomes the template for their parent during the chick stage and their mate during adulthood.
 In natural conditions, this is almost always the actual parent, leading adults to seek mates of their own species.
 However, if an egg or chick is transferred to another nest or incubator, such as in farms or zoos, the chick may imprint on a different species.
-As adults, these birds display courtship behaviors toward that species, using gestures typical of their own species, which often fails to convey intent.
+As adults, these birds display courtship behaviour toward that other species, using gestures typical of their own species, which often fails to convey intent.
 Common cases involve humans (breeders), but examples include geese courting chickens or peafowl courting turtles.
-Such behaviors have also been observed in house sparrows and western jackdaws.
+Such behaviour has also been observed in house sparrows and western jackdaws.

 This imprinting also affects captive birds.
-Society finches incubate foreign eggs and raise chicks as their own, but these chicks, as adults, prefer to mate with Society finches rather than their own species.
+Society finches incubate foreign eggs and raise chicks as their own, but these chicks, as adults, prefer to mate with society finches rather than their own species.
 Similarly, European goldfinches may court their human caretakers.